My Story

 And if organizations can be audited, redesigned, and optimized, so can individuals.

 So I did what I had never done before.
 I stopped viewing myself as broken.
 And started viewing myself as a system with an operating model that needed redesign.
+Because if you want to build anything substantial - a family, a career, a company, a movement - your internal operating system has to be strong enough to hold it.Â

 Â